Diplomatic relations and official representation

-While the Canadian International Development Agency (CIDA) does not maintain a significant assistance program in Namibia, funding for small scale, grassroots development initiatives in Canadian priority areas is available to Namibian organisations through the Canada Fund for Local Initiatives.
+Funding for small scale, grassroots development initiatives in Canadian priority areas is available to Namibian organisations through the Canada Fund for Local Initiatives.
 In addition, Canada provides Namibia with assistance through multilateral agencies.
 There are also a number of Canadian organizations working in Namibia that are supported by the Canadian International Development Agency

 Bilateral merchandise trade between Canada and Namibia was $238.2 million in 2011 with Canadian imports from Namibia accounting for $230.3 million of that, largely uranium oxides.
 Canadian exports to Namibia include cereals and machinery.